chrisguest75/python_examples/20_poetry/README.md

 - argument parsing
 - docstrings

+NOTES:

+- Check with pyenv that the version is installed. `pyenv install`

 TODO:

 - It's not working - when you do run it fails to find pyyaml